Enter special characters

 GNOME comes with a character map application that allows you to browse all the characters in Unicode.
 Use the character map to find the character you want, and then copy and paste it to wherever you need it.

 You can find Character Map in the Dash.
 For more information on the character map, see the .

 A compose key is a special key that allows you to press multiple keys in a row to get a special character.
 For example, to type the accented letter é, you can press compose then ' then e.

 Keyboards don't have specific compose keys.
 Instead, you can define one of the existing keys on your keyboard as a compose key.

 Define a compose key

-Click the icon at the very right of the menu bar and select System Settings.
+Click the system menu and select System Settings.

 You can type many common characters using the compose key, for example:

 Press compose then ' then a letter to place an acute accent over that letter, such as é.

 Press compose then ` (back tick) then a letter to place a grave accent over that letter, such as è.